Pontiac Fiero: Manual

 All four-speed manual transmissions were built at the Muncie, Indiana, Allison plant.
 The 1984 production line saw two transmissions, a performance four-speed with a final drive ratio of 4.10, and an economy four-speed with a final drive ratio of 3.32.
 The V6 on the 1985 model and part of the 1986 production year came with a four-speed with a final drive ratio of 3.65.
 The lower-geared 4.10 four-speed transmission showed improved acceleration, but sacrificed fuel economy.

 Isuzu and Muncie (Getrag) five-speed transmissions were available, depending on model and equipment beginning in 1985 for the Isuzu five-speed which came on four-cylinder cars and in 1986 for the Muncie five-speed which came on V6 equipped cars.
 The Getrag 282 five-speed is sometimes referred to as the Muncie 282 or the Muncie Getrag 282, as the design was licensed to General Motors for manufacture by Muncie (Getrag never built the 282).
 This Muncie transmission is the stronger unit, designed for use with the higher output of the V6.

 Crash safety

 The unique plastic body-on-spaceframe design, helped the Fiero to achieve a NHTSA NCAP frontal crash test rating of five stars, the highest rating available.

 According to Hemmings Motor News, the exceedingly sturdy, 600 lb space frame consisted of roughly 280 separate galvanized and high-strength steel stampings joined by 3,800 welds and, when assembled with the Fiero's mechanicals, was fully driveable without its skin.
-The Fiero's body panels are purely cosmetic and carry no structural load.
+The Fiero's body panels are purely cosmetic (and aerodynamic) and carry no structural load.
 The Fiero was the second safest vehicle sold in America from 1984 to 1988, beaten only by the Volvo 740DL station wagon.

 The official crash test scores were as follows: